aaronallen8455/breakpoint/README.md

 ### Querying variables

-Aside from the standard breakpoint functionality, which prints out the values for all variables, you can also use the `queryVars`, `queryVarsM`, and `queryVarsIO` functions to initiate a prompt where you can enter specific variables names to have their value printed.
-This is useful if you are only interested in specific values or if the printing of one or more values would result in a non-terminating process (an infinite data structure for example).
+In contrast to the standard breakpoint functions which print out the values for all current variables, the `queryVars`, `queryVarsM`, and `queryVarsIO` functions first print the variables names and then initiate a prompt where you can enter a specific variable name to have its value printed.

+This is useful if you are only interested in certain values or if printing one or more values would result in a non-terminating process (an infinite data structure for example).

-You can tab-complete variable names at this prompt.
+You can tab-complete variable names at the query prompt.
 Only the current thread is blocked while the prompt is active.
-To resume execution, press enter with a blank prompt.
+To resume execution, press enter with a blank line.

 ### Caveats
 - Currently only supports GHC version 8.10.x, 9.0.x, and 9.2.x